-How to Choose a Photographer - 5 Things to Consider
+How to Choose a Family Photographer - 5 Things to Consider

 So you’re thinking about hiring a photographer!
-What an exciting moment.
-But before you jump on Yelp and choose the first result, ask yourself: do I know how to find the right photographer for the session I’m planning?
+Exciting!
+Before you jump on Yelp and choose the first result, ask yourself: do I know how to find the right photographer for the session I’m planning?
 If you can’t answer that, fear not!
 Here are 5 considerations to take into account when choosing your photographer.

-There are plenty of photographers to choose from, and each one has their own individual style.
+It can be a bit overwhelming to see just how many photographers are in your area.
 The artistic style of the photographer you’re considering should be one of the more important factors in your decision.
 Do you love the dreamy, romantic, light & airy photographic style that is popular among wedding photographers?
 Or are you more particular towards moody images that play on shadows?

 It’s also helpful to ask yourself how you’d prefer to be photographed.
 Would you rather be candidly captured by your photographer, or do you feel better being posed by them as is common in traditional portrait styles?
 Each style has its own merits, and ultimately, it boils down to what you feel most comfortable with.